Image

 Cataclysmic variable stars are small hot (white dwarf) stars that orbit around large cool red giant stars.
 The stars are close enough together that the gravity from the white dwarf attracts a stream of hydrogen from its accompaning red giant.
 In time the amount of hydrogen attracted to the white dwarf reaches a critical temperature and pressure and nuclear fusion occurs - rather suddenly.
 The last flaring occured in 1946 during which time the star was estimated to brighten from magnitude 10 to about magnitude 2.5 - nearly as bright as the belt stars in Orion.
 The flaring (nova) only lasts a short time - on the order of days to weeks.
 Then the star returns to its dim (but hot) white dwarf state.

 It's impossible to know exactly when the event will occur, but the star has recently gone through a couple of changes that indicate that a nova is imminent.
-It could happen during Summer 2024 or perhaps during 2025 or even as late as early 2026.
+It could happen during late 2024 or perhaps during 2025 or even as late as early 2026.
 In reality, the nova occured a few thousand years ago, but the star is so far away (~3000 light-years) that the light from this event is just now approaching Earth.

 The star should be visible during evenings throughout the Summer and early Fall.
 After about mid-October, you'll have to get up early to get a good view at it.
 It's not hard to find.
 Look for Arcturis (the bright star in Bootes) then use the map/inset to localize the proper region (click on the map for a larger version).
 With luck, you could be the first person on the planet to observe the brightening.
 Happy observing!